jlb10333/longinus/README.md

 - Add first boss
 - Add gameover menu
 - Add kinematic damaging hazards (use enemy?)
-- Restrict camera movement to map boundaries
-- Add stationary chain mount point map loading
+- Add chain ability pickup
+- Add max health increase pickup
+- Add map/minimap

 - Allow switches to be loaded in any rotation
 - Allow switches to be loaded with an initial activation

-- Add chain ability pickup
+- Restrict camera movement to map boundaries
 - Prevent infinite boost

 - BUG: Culling is over-eager for cuboids in the direct corners of the screen